 The Green Space Index covers Great Britain and analyses publicly accessible local park and green space provision as mapped by Ordnance Survey, with a more detailed discussion below of how their data is used.
 Not within the scope of the Green Space Index is regional park and green space land, such as national parks and common land, or other aspects of green infrastructure such as canal towpaths and grass verges.

 Northern Ireland is not included in the Index because park and green space data is not made available by Ordnance Survey of Northern Ireland.
 If such data becomes available in the future we will look to expand the Green Space Index to cover the province.

-The Green Space Index is compiled using the OS Open Greenspace product, with the May 2019 release of the GSI using the April 2019 release of OS Open Greenspace.
+The Green Space Index is compiled using the OS Open Greenspace product, with the 2023 release of the Index using the April 2023 release of OS Open Greenspace.

 Within the OS Open Greenspace product we use the site extent polygons in all cases.
 From the site extent layer we exclude four typologies which are not deemed to be within scope of the Green Space Index.
 The excluded typologies are: Allotments & Community Growing Spaces; Cemetery; Religious Grounds; and Golf Course.